tking53/NEXTSim/README.md

 window, all output is piped through stdout.
 But the simulation running behind the scenes is exactly the same as with the GUI session.

 Many different types of setups may be simulated.
-There are currently 66 macro commands which may be used to generate various detector geometries with different PMT output characteristics.
+There are currently over 60 macro commands which may be used to generate various detector geometries with different PMT output characteristics.
 Several example macro files are included in the directory NEXTSim/mac/ which show how to use some